bejerano-lab/percomorphCONDELs/README.md

 >
 > *OR*
 >
-> Download and decompress a tarball of pre-generated files from [zenodo tbd] and place the files in `processedInputs/slidingWindowCons`
+> Download and decompress a tarball of pre-generated files from https://doi.org/10.5281/zenodo.7140839 and place the files in `processedInputs/slidingWindowCons`

 **12. Run the screen**